luikore/magan/readme.md

     @env.filename
     TODO: other env information

-You have the responsibility to ensure they are idempotent --- which means for a certain position in the source code, the processor should return the same result no matter how many times it is called, and the side effects should not accumulate.
+You have the responsibility to ensure the transformers idempotent --- which means for a certain position in the source code, the processor should return the same result no matter how many times it is called, and the side effects should not accumulate.

 If you need a processor that is not idempotent, custom a helper.